matthewtremblay/fullyautocursor/README.md

 - The script uses OCR (Optical Character Recognition) to detect when the "resume the conversation" text appears
 - When detected, it clicks at the previously saved coordinates
+- After clicking, it returns your cursor to its original position
 - It takes a fresh screenshot before each click attempt to ensure the text is still there
 - The script includes a failsafe: moving your mouse to any corner of the screen will stop it immediately
 - An inactivity timer tracks the time since the last click, stopping after 30 minutes without clicks